 Conclusion: Long-term changes in CRF were inversely related to mortality outcomes, and mortality was better predicted by CRF measured at subsequent examination than baseline CRF.
 These findings support the recent American Heart Association scientific statement advocating CRF as a clinical vital sign that should be assessed routinely in clinical practice, as well as support regular participation in physical activity to maintain adequate CRF levels across the lifespan.

 Imboden, Mary T.; Harper, Matthew P.; Whaley, Mitchell H.; Finch, W. Holmes; Bishop, Derron L.; and Kaminsky, Leonard A., "The Association Between the Long-Term Change in Directly Measured Cardiorespiratory Fitness and Mortality Risk" (2018).
-Faculty Publications - Department of Health and Human Performance.
+Faculty Publications - Department of Kinesiology.
 14.